programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 #### 6.iii Transcribe handwriting in an image stored in your Python environment.

-This section will allow you to transcribe handwriting of an image stored in your Python environmente.
+This section will allow you to transcribe handwriting of an image stored in your Python environment.
 It's a lot like the above section.
 You must have an image saved on the computer you are running Python from.
 For Google Colab, we are using a virtual computer.
 For this example, you can download an image and save it.
 Here is an example image to download: http://jeffblackadar.ca/captain_white_diary/page_images/td_00044_b2.jpg.

 1\.
 Select or create a directory for your image.
 If you are working on Google Colab, the working directory /content/ may be used.

 2\.
-Download an example image and move it your directory.
+Download an example image and move it to your directory.
 In Google Colab, open the Files pane by clicking the Files icon on the left of the window.
 Click the Upload to session storage button to upload the file.

 {% include figure.html filename="azure_handwriting_colab_step_6_file.png" alt="The Files pane in Google Colab with the Upload to session storage button." caption="Figure 9.
 The Files pane in Google Colab with 1.
 The Files icon to open it, 2.
 The 'Upload to session storage' button used to upload the file and 3.
 The uploaded file." %}